Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 1. What do you mean by scope?

-2. What are the types of variable scope?
+2. What are the types of variable scope in Python?

-3. What is scope of variable with example?
+3. What is the scope of a variable in Python with an example?

 5. How do you declare a variable in Python 3?